The Pulse Newsletter Expert heart health, in plain English. Fortnightly, from our clinicians. Subscribe →

 Key Points

-• An echocardiogram, “echo”, is an ultrasound of the heart, using sound waves to create real-time images of the chambers, valves, walls, and blood flow.
+• An echocardiogram, or “echo”, is an ultrasound of the heart.
+It uses sound waves to create moving, real-time images of the chambers, valves, walls, and blood flow.

-• It is the most important imaging test in cardiology for assessing cardiac structure and pump function, measuring ejection fraction, valve function, wall thickness, and chamber size.
+• It is the single most important imaging test in cardiology for assessing how the heart is built and how well it pumps, measuring ejection fraction, valve function, wall thickness, and chamber size.

-• Completely non-invasive, painless, no radiation, and takes approximately 30–45 minutes.
+• It is completely non-invasive and painless, uses no radiation, and takes around 30 to 45 minutes.

-• Requested across an enormous range of clinical situations, from investigating a murmur or breathlessness to monitoring heart failure, assessing the heart before surgery, or following a heart attack.
+• It is requested across a wide range of situations, from investigating a murmur or breathlessness to monitoring heart failure, checking the heart before surgery, or assessing recovery after a heart attack.

-• Specialised forms include the stress echocardiogram and the transoesophageal echocardiogram (TOE/TEE), both covered in dedicated articles in this section.
+• Specialised forms include the stress echocardiogram and the transoesophageal echocardiogram (TOE/TEE), both covered in their own articles in this section.

 If the ECG is the heart’s electrical portrait, the echocardiogram is its structural one.
-Where the ECG tells you about rhythm and electrical signals, the echo shows you the physical heart, how large the chambers are, how the walls move with each contraction, whether the valves open and close properly, and how blood flows through the cardiac structures.
+Where an ECG tells your cardiologist about rhythm and electrical signals, the echo shows the physical heart itself, how large the chambers are, how the walls move with each contraction, whether the valves open and close properly, and how blood flows through the heart.

-It answers questions about structure and function that no other investigation addresses as comprehensively, safely, and non-invasively.
-For many patients it is the investigation that finally explains their symptoms.
+It answers questions about structure and function that no other test addresses as completely, as safely, or as gently.
+For many patients, it is the investigation that finally explains their symptoms.

 How It Works